How to Name Your Videography Business: Crafting a Reel Good First Impression

 2. What’s more important—uniqueness or simplicity?

 Both!
-A name needs to be distinctive enough to stand out but simple enough to be recalled and pronounced easily.
+A name should be unique enough to stand out but simple enough to be remembered and pronounced easily.

-3. Should I focus on getting a matching domain?
+3. Should I prioritize getting a matching domain?

-Yes, especially if your business is video-focused.
-If the exact domain isn’t available, consider slight modifications although keeping the name intact.
+Yes, especially if your business is tech-focused.
+If the exact domain isn’t available, consider slight modifications while keeping the name intact.

 4. Can a bad name hurt my brand?